FazleRabbbiferdaus172/Owlery/tutorial#1-minimal-setup/readme.md

-# A minmal owl project setup
+# A Minimal OWL Project Setup
 ---

 OWL is designed to be used with no tooling, so a static html is enough to run an OWL project.
 However, this tutorial demonstrates a minimal setup using the bundling tool Webpack.